 Is the water safe to drink in Aruba?

 Yes!
-It is!
-Bring a refillable water bottle like this Hydro Flask – I love this type of bottle for keeping drinks cold all day long.
+It is safe to drink the tap water in Aruba.
+Bring a refillable water bottle like this Hydro Flask.
+I love this type of bottle for keeping drinks cold all day long.
 Not only will this save you money, but you won’t be buying single-use plastic bottles all week.

 What about hurricanes and tropical storms?

 I’m happy to report that in general, Aruba is safe from these disasters, as well.
 The island is conveniently located outside of the Caribbean hurricane belt, meaning it does not tend to experience the same destruction as some of it’s unlucky neighbors.

 There is typically more rain between late September to January, though I’ve not personally experienced anything like a monsoon here.
 Just short tropical showers and one lightning storm overnight.

 You May Also Like: The Best Beaches in Aruba

 What to see as a solo traveler in Aruba?